 The mission of the Garland School of Social Work focuses on the education and preparation of students for professional social work practice.
-Students are expected to practice upholding the major themes of the School: community building, strengths perspective, and the ethical integration of faith and practice.
-In addition to Baylor University's student code of conduct policies, students are expected to uphold the core values and ethical standards of the social work profession.
-These values and ethical principles are identified and discussed in the Council on Social Work Education standards, in the NASW Code of Ethics, and in the Texas State licensing standards (or comparable licensing standards in other states).
+Students are expected to practice upholding the major themes of the School: community building, strengths perspective, and the ethical and anti-oppressive consideration of religion, spirituality, philosophy, and world-view.
+In addition to Baylor University's student code of conduct policies, students are expected to uphold the social work profession's core values and ethical standards.
+These values and ethical principles are identified and discussed in the Council on Social Work Education standards, the NASW Code of Ethics, and the Texas State licensing standards (or comparable licensing standards in other states).
 As a part of the requirement for graduate entry into the program and for all practice in the community, students are asked to read and sign the following Student Code of Conduct derived from the NASW Code of Ethics and the Texas State Licensing Board regulations.
 (Numbers at the end of each item refer to the applicable section of the NASW Code of Ethics.)

-- Social work students are expected to uphold the values, ethics, and standards of the profession.
+- Social work students are expected to uphold the profession's values, ethics, and standards.
 (5.01)